Kruger National Park: Elephant

 Kruger experienced significant elephant poaching in the 1980s.
 Due to international and national efforts, including a worldwide ban on ivory sales beginning in 1989, the poaching was abated for many years, but a sharp rise in 2014 has continued and the numbers of elephants poached per year in the park is growing at an alarming rate.

 Following approval by CITES, 47 tonnes of stockpiled ivory from Kruger were auctioned on 6 November 2008.
 The sale fetched approximately US$6.7 million which was allocated to increased anti-poaching measures.
 The intention was to flood the market, crash prices and make poaching less profitable.
 But instead, the legal sale was followed by "an abrupt, significant, permanent, robust and geographically widespread increase" in elephant poaching, as subsequent research showed.

 The 2019 Convention on the International Trade in Endangered Species of Wild Flora and Fauna summit voted down proposals for further one-off ivory sales from stockpiles for having led to increases in poaching across the continent.
 Across the continent the African elephant population decreased 30% in the period between 2007 and 2014.

 Other

 It is foreseen that the placement of wire traps to procure meat would eventually become the most challenging form of poaching.
 A scheme has been proposed to reward adjacent communities with the proceeds of game sales in return for their cooperation in game preservation.
-The larger communities include Bosbokrand, Acornhoek, Hazyview, Hoedspruit, Komatipoort, Malelane, Marloth Park, Nelspruit and Phalaborwa.
+The larger communities include Acornhoek, Bushbuckridge, Hazyview, Hoedspruit, Komatipoort, Malelane, Marloth Park, Nelspruit and Phalaborwa.
 Communities along the northern boundary have complained about a number of issues that affect them, including livestock killed by escaped predators.
 In 2021 and 2022 there were cases of poisoning of carcasses near Punda Maria, evidently to obtain the body parts of scavengers.
 In 2025, at least 123 vultures died in a mass poisoning caused by the consumption of an elephant carcass laced by poachers with pesticides at the park.